makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

 **Approach:** Create a fictional dataset using Excel-based random person and support ticket generators, ensuring the data includes realistic patterns and outliers.
 Build Power BI and Excel reports which summarise that dataset, highlighting outliers to prompt managerial review.

+Click the :earth_asia: icon to visit relevant web pages, or the :inbox_tray: icon to download a file.

 ### RESULTS